-*- coding: utf-8 -*-

 """

-Compute the activities of all variables of a Boolean function.
+Compute the activities of all input variables.

 """